 The IRC is making an urgent call for children to be given clear guidance and support on the school enrollment process and the learning opportunities available to them; for more investment to be made in distance learning and non-formal education opportunities so that all children are able to continue learning while their schools are being repaired, and for additional support to be provided to vulnerable families so that it is possible for their children to stay in school.

 The IRC began working in Lebanon in 2012, supporting both Syrian refugees and vulnerable Lebanese communities.
 In 2019, the organization reached over 89,000 people through its work implementing education, economic recovery and development, and women’s and child protection programs in all regions of Lebanon.
 It also provides legal assistance and skills training, and across all programming it works to prevent and respond to gender-based violence.

 The IRC is coordinating with the Lebanese Ministry of Education and Higher Education (MEHE), the UN, as well as local and international NGOs, to prepare children affected by the Beirut explosion for the return to school.

-The IRC is also involved in creating a digitised version of the Lebanese Grade 1-6 curriculum to be used by all schools for online distance learning in Arabic, French and English and for Maths and Social Emotional Learning (SEL).
+The IRC is also involved in creating a digitized version of the Lebanese Grade 1-6 curriculum to be used by all schools for online distance learning in Arabic, French and English and for Math and Social Emotional Learning (SEL).
 This is a collaboration with the MEHE and the Centre for Educational Research and Development (CERD).